 Service Records of Private Anthony Brannon, Co H, 111th Infantry, United States Colored Troops (USCT)

-Anthony Brannon (1843-1929), a son of Wilkins and Adline Brannon, one of approx. 70 men who served in USCT regiments from Lauderdale County, enlisted in Co H, 111th Infantry, United States Colored Troops when he was 20 years old.
+Anthony Brannon (1843-1929), a son of Wilkins and Adline Brannon, one of over 100 men who served in USCT regiments from Lauderdale County, enlisted in Co H, 111th Infantry, United States Colored Troops when he was 20 years old.

 Five feet eight…